 You will need two 6 inch tortillas for each quesadilla you plan on grilling.
 If you want to use a 12 inch tortilla we do recommend the use of a quesadilla grill basket.
 We prefer to use the Mexican cheese blend of shredded cheese for this but feel free to use whatever type of shredded cheese you would like.

 Shred the chicken.
 You can use some meat shredding claws or a couple of forks, just pull the meat apart.
-You can use cut up chicken but it will leave lumps in your tortillas.
+You can use cut up chicken, it will leave lumps in your tortillas.

 To grill quesadillas heat the grill to medium heat (to hot and you will burn the tortillas).